Magical realism: Political critique

-Magic realism contains an "implicit criticism of society, particularly the elite."
-Especially with regard to Latin America, the style breaks from the inarguable discourse of "privileged centers of literature."
-This is a mode primarily about and for "ex-centrics:" the geographically, socially, and economically marginalized.
+Magic realism contains an "implicit criticism of society, particularly the elite".
+Especially with regard to Latin America, the style breaks from the inarguable discourse of "privileged centers of literature".
+This is a mode primarily about and for "ex-centrics": the geographically, socially, and economically marginalized.
 Therefore, magic realism's "alternative world" works to correct the reality of established viewpoints (like realism, naturalism, modernism).
 Magic-realist texts, under this logic, are subversive texts, revolutionary against socially-dominant forces.
-Alternatively, the socially-dominant may implement magical realism to disassociate themselves from their "power discourse."
-Theo D'haen calls this change in perspective "decentering."
+Alternatively, the socially-dominant may implement magical realism to disassociate themselves from their "power discourse".
+Theo D'haen calls this change in perspective "decentering".

-In his review of Gabriel Garcia Márquez' novel Chronicle of a Death Foretold, Salman Rushdie argues that the formal experiment of magic realism allows political ideas to be expressed in ways that might not be possible through more established literary forms:
+In his doctoral thesis Magical Insurrections: Cultural Resistance and the Magic Realist Novel in Latin America, (University of Essex, 1996), William Spindler argues that there is an underlying theme of cultural resistance in the Latin American magic realist novel, which draws its sustenance from the counter-hegemonic characteristics of popular culture.
+The thesis explores how the notion of cultural resistance has been incorporated into five Latin American magic realist novels: Men of Maize by Miguel Angel Asturias, The Kingdom of This World by Alejo Carpentier, Jose Maria Arguedas' Deep Rivers, Gabriel García Márquez' One Hundred Years of Solitude and Abel Posse's Daimón (1978).
+Other Latin American texts are also used for comparative purposes.
+The thesis explores the literary, historical and ideological characteristics of the Latin American magic realist novel in relation to cultural resistance, language, hegemony and popular culture in what Spindler calls the "political economy" of magic realism.

-"El realismo mágico", magic realism, at least as practised by Márquez, is a development out of Surrealism that expresses a genuinely "Third World" consciousness.
-It deals with what Naipaul has called "half-made" societies, in which the impossibly old struggles against the appallingly new, in which public corruptions and private anguishes are somehow more garish and extreme than they ever get in the so-called "North", where centuries of wealth and power have formed thick layers over the surface of what's really going on.
-In the works of Márquez, as in the world he describes, impossible things happen constantly, and quite plausibly, out in the open under the midday sun.
+In his review of Gabriel Garcia Márquez's novel, Chronicle of a Death Foretold, Salman Rushdie argues that the formal experiment of magic realism allows political ideas to be expressed in ways that might not be possible through more established literary forms:

 Major topics in criticism

 Ambiguities in definition

 Mexican critic Luis Leal summed up the difficulty of defining magical realism by writing, "If you can explain it, then it's not magical realism."
 He offers his own definition by writing, "Without thinking of the concept of magical realism, each writer gives expression to a reality he observes in the people.
-To me, magical realism is an attitude on the part of the characters in the novel toward the world," or toward nature.
+To me, magical realism is an attitude on the part of the characters in the novel toward the world", or toward nature.

 Leal and Guenther both quote Arturo Uslar-Pietri, who described "man as a mystery surrounded by realistic facts.
 A poetic prediction or a poetic denial of reality.
 What for lack of another name could be called a magical realism."